PhD programme in Economics

-The PhD programme in Economics at Stockholm University is broadly considered to be one of the very best in Europe.
-The US-style programme is fully international in its orientation, and the vast majority of students go on the global economics job market during their final year.
+The PhD Programme in Economics at Stockholm University is broadly considered one of the very best in Europe.
+The US-style programme is fully international in its orientation, and the vast majority of students enter the global economics job market.

 Life as a PhD student at Stockholm University: